Orbital Longitudinal Magnetoelectricity in Quasi-2D Parity-Violating Antiferromagnets: Interplay of Berry Phase and Stacking Order: Example 2: topological antiferromagnet multilayers.

 and the interlayer coupling term $T=-iA\Gamma_5/2+B\Gamma_4$.
 Therefore, the model Hamiltonian for the antiferromagnet bilayer is given by

-where $m_z$ denotes the layer-dependent exchange field characerizing the interlayer AFM order.
+where $m_z$ denotes the layer-dependent exchange field characterizing the interlayer antiferromagnetic order.
 This model can describe the essential physics of bilayer MnBi$_2$Te$_4$~\cite{zhang2019topological}.
 Throughout this work we take the parameters $A=1.4,B=1,M_0=1,m_z=0.3$ to illustrate the core physics.

 We first study the bilayer case (\(N_l=2\)), as illustrated in Fig.~\ref{fig:fig3}(a).
 The band structure is shown in Fig.~\ref{fig:fig3}(b), with valence bands labeled 1 and 2.
 The momentum-space distribution of the SBCD for bands 1 and 2 is plotted in Fig.~\ref{fig:fig3}(c) and (d), respectively.
 This reveals that band 1 provides the dominant contribution to the orbital ME coupling, while the effect from band 2 is minor.
 This distinction can be understood from the significantly larger layer polarization of band 1.
 Using Eq.~\eqref{eq:eq_ptme_t}, we evaluate \(\chi_{\text{me}}\) as a function of the Fermi level \(\mu\) in Fig.~\ref{fig:fig3}(e).
 The SBCD contributes to a Fermi-sea ME coupling with a non-quantized value of \(\chi_{\text{me}} \approx 0.72\).
 This deviation from quantization occurs because finite interlayer coupling results in a layer polarization \(\langle p \rangle \neq 1/2\) for each layer.
 Notably, \(\chi_{\text{me}}\) has the same sign for the conduction and valence bands because \(\mathcal{M}_{c\bm{k}}=\mathcal{M}_{v\bm{k}}\) in this system.
 We further calculate the electric Hall effect (or layer Hall effect) in Fig.~\ref{fig:fig3}(f).
 As expected for a Fermi-surface effect, \(d\sigma_{H}/d\Delta\) stems from the SBCD and vanishes in the insulating regime.
 Finally, we consider systems beyond the bilayer.
 Figure~\ref{fig:fig3}(g) shows the band structure for \(N_l=20\), where the low-energy gapped surface states induced by \(m_z\) are highlighted in orange.
 In Fig.~\ref{fig:fig3}(h), we plot the evolution of the ME coefficient \(\chi_{\text{me}}\) with increasing layer number \(N_l\).
 We observe that \(\chi_{\text{me}}\) clearly approaches the quantized value of \(e^2/2h\) in the large-thickness limit.